mongodb-labs/atlas-mcp-server/README.md

 Common prerequisites:

 - Node.js v20.x
-- A MongoDB connection string or Atlas API credentials
+- A MongoDB connection string or Atlas API credentials, the Server will not start unless configured, see [configuration](#configuration) section for more details.

 ### WindSurf

 The latest instructions can be found at https://docs.windsurf.com/windsurf/mcp

 Step 1: Create MCP configuration file

 Create or edit the configuration file at `~/.codeium/windsurf/mcp_config.json`: